 Here's What You Should NOT Say to an Upset Spouse:

 - "I can make this better for you."
 Thinking you have the solution to your spouse's problem or issue will probably be taken as patronizing.
-Your spouse may want understanding and not comforting.
+Your spouse may want to understand as opposed to comforting.

 - "I had a worse day than you did."
 The one-upmanship game is not winnable.
 Don't play it.